 In a felony case, a preliminary hearing is the next step in the process.
 Depending on whether or not the defendant goes to trial, the district attorney will serve the formal charges.

-Contact Our San Angelo Criminal Defense Firm
+Contact Our Abilene Criminal Defense Lawyer

 David White is known throughout the region for obtaining successful results that meet our clients’ needs.
 We regularly receive referrals for complex cases.
 Whatever the case, we work hard to have your charges reduced or your case dismissed if possible.
 If not, we aggressively negotiate with both judges and prosecutors to obtain the best possible outcome for you.

 When you are facing the criminal justice system in west Texas, hire a lawyer who will fight to protect your rights.
-Contact The Law Office of David White online, or call 325-437-3311 or toll free at 855-437-3311 to schedule a free initial consultation today.
+Contact The Law Offices of David White online, or call 325-437-3311 or toll free at 855-437-3311 to schedule a free initial consultation today.
 We accept all major credit cards and offer payment plans.
 Evening and weekend appointments are available upon request.